 Ripto's Rage picks up not long after the events of Spyro the Dragon.
-After defeating Gnasty Norc and freeing all of the dragons, Spyro and his buddy Sparx the Dragonfly decide to go on vacation to Dragon Shores.
+After defeating Gnasty Norc and freeing all of the dragons, Spyro and his buddy Sparx the Dragonfly decide to on vacation to Dragon Shores.
 When they run through the portal leading to Dragon Shores, however, they don't end up in there.
 Instead, the two are teleported to the world of Avalar.
 There, he learns from Elora, Hunter and the Professor that Avalar is in danger.
-After a mishap with the professor's new portal technology, Avalar has been taken over by the evil wizard Ripto and his henchmen.
+After a mishap with the professor's new portal technology, Avalar has been taken over by the evil wizard Ripto and his two henchmen.
 It's now up to Spyro to free Avalar from Ripto's control.
-To do this, he needs to find 14 magical Talisman as well as enough orbs to restart the portal to get to Dragon Shores afterwards for his long-deserved vacation.
+To do this, he needs to find 14 magical Talisman.
+He also needs to collect enough orbs to restart the portal to get to Dragon Shores afterwards for his long-deserved vacation.